The eta function and eta invariant of $\mathbb{Z}_{2^r}$-manifolds: Eta invariant and examples

 We have $c_{2^r}, c_4 \ge 1$, by the comments after \eqref{mB}, and hence $f(B)\ge 2$.
 Thus, $\eta(M_\G) \in \Z$, and the result follows. \end{proof}

 \begin{rem} (i) Expression \eqref{generaleta0} is very simple (compare with the general formula \eqref{cyclic eta0}).

-\sk (ii) The $\eta$-invariant is, up to sign, determined by $f(B)$.
+(ii) The $\eta$-invariant is, up to sign, determined by $f(B)$.
 To compute this number, one only needs to know the integral holonomy representation.
-In given examples, one can use some mathematical software to compute the characteristic polynomial $p_{_B}(x)$.
-To determine the sign, one needs to know $\g$ and $\Ld$ explicitly.
+However, to determine the sign, one needs to know $\g$ and $\Ld$ explicitly.

-\sk (iii) Clearly, $\eta(s)$ determines the $\eta$-invariant.
+(iii) Clearly, $\eta(s)$ determines the $\eta$-invariant.
 The converse is not true in general, because of the dependence on $\nu$ and $\lambda_B$ in \eqref{generaleta0}.
 However, $\eta(s)=0$ if and only if $\eta=0$.